Unified Patent Court: Background

 European patents are granted by the European Patent Office under the 1973 European Patent Convention (EPC).
 As of October 2022, 39 countries, including all countries of the European Union, are parties to the EPC.
 After grant, a European patent essentially becomes "a bundle of national patents" (subject, in some countries, to translation requirements in an official language of that country) in all countries separately, after which renewal fees are also due in all countries where the patent applies.
 Infringement proceedings in one country have essentially no effect in others, which sometimes leads to parallel litigation regarding the same European patent in different countries, with the possibility of having different outcomes out of these national court proceedings.
 This fragmented situation has been seen as an impediment to the establishment of an internal market within the European Union.

 To reduce translation and litigation costs, the European Union has passed legislation regarding European patents with unitary effect.
 The European Parliament approved the proposed regulation on 11 December 2012 and they entered into force in January 2013.
 As Spain and Italy objected to the translation requirements, which featured only the three European Patent Convention languages of English, German and French, they did not originally participate in the regulation, which were thus organized as an enhanced cooperation mechanism between member states, but Italy subsequently joined.
 Registration of unitary effect is to be organised by the European Patent Office and requires less translations and a single renewal fee for the whole territory.
-The unitary patent will coexist with "regular" European patents.
+The unitary patent coexists with "regular" European patents.

 Unitary patent protection, however, also requires a uniform patent court litigation system.
 That is provided for with the Unified Patent Court, which is constituted with the Agreement on a Unified Patent Court, signed on 19 February 2013 and which can handle cases related to European patents with and without unitary effect.
 The Agreement also incorporates many of the provisions of the proposed European Patent Litigation Agreement.
-The unitary patent provisions will only apply once the Agreement on a Unified Patent Court enters into force.
+The unitary patent provisions apply since the Agreement on a Unified Patent Court entered into force on June 1, 2023.